We Own the Night (film): Plot

 Amada breaks up with Bobby once he chooses to join the NYPD to avenge the death of his father, upset because he neglected to ask for her input or consent prior to pursuing such a risky change of career.
-Sworn into the force due to his special knowledge, provided that he will undergo training at the Police Academy once the case is wrapped up, he questions Jumbo outside El Caribe on the night of April 2, 1989; Jumbo admits that Marat coerced him into betraying Bobby by leaking word from Amada re the pair's location to himself and Vadim.
+Sworn into the force due to his special knowledge, provided that he will undergo training at the Police Academy once the case is wrapped up, he questions Jumbo outside El Caribe on the night of April 2, 1989; Jumbo admits that he was coerced into betraying Bobby by leaking word from Amada regarding the pair's location to Marat and Vadim.
 The brothers plan a final sting set for that Tuesday, as he recounts that per Jumbo, Marat's grandchildren, whom he takes to Floyd Bennett Field on Tuesdays, act as his couriers.
 During the sting, Joseph is numbed by his prior injury and is thus unable to proceed, and so Bobby chases Vadim into the reed beds.
 As the police, having cuffed Marat, toss flares, he goes into the beds, defying Michael's pleas to wait until Vadim comes out.
 He then spots and kills him with a fatal blow to the chest from his gun.

 On November 3, 1989, Bobby, now clad in his NYPD dress blues, graduates from the academy.
 Prior to the ceremony, Joseph reveals to him that he will transfer to a post in the Personnel Bureau so as to freely spend more time at home with his wife and 3 children.
 As the chaplain states in his opening remarks that Bobby will deliver the valedictorian address after the invocation, noting him as the highest academic achiever of his class, Bobby eyes a woman in the crowd who faintly resembles Amada and accepts that their romantic relationship is over.
 During the invocation, the siblings, seated side by side on stage, softly express their brotherly love.